davidfilimon/country-path/README.md

 **Execution Time:** \~11 ms

-**Heuristics** used in UCS estimate the remaining distance from current country to the destionation based on approximate travel costs.
+**Heuristics** used in UCS estimate the remaining distance from current country to the destination based on approximate travel costs.

 ---